-School attendance will therefore be mandatory again from the beginning of the autumn term.
+School attendance will therefore be mandatory again from the 8th March 2021.
 This means from that point, the usual rules on school attendance will apply.

-The government have published guidance about how schools should work to facilitate all children returning from September.
+The government have published guidance about how schools should work to facilitate all children returning.
 In interpreting this guidance, we have given careful consideration to pupil and staff safety, the logistics associated with how school will run given our classroom and external spaces, size of buildings and corridors, numbers of entrances and exits, timetabling and staffing capacity.